Ikomia-hub/train_torchvision_resnet/README.md

 1. Create Ikomia account for free [here](https://ikomia.com/accounts/signup/) (if you don't have one)
 2. Install [Ikomia software](https://ikomia.com/en/download)
 3. Launch the software and log in with your credentials
-4. Open Ikomia Store and install ResNeXtTrain plugin
+4. Open Ikomia Store and install ResNetTrain plugin
 5. Open images folder organized in *train* and *val* subfolders
-6. Add ResNeXtTrain algorithm to the workflow
+6. Add ResNetTrain algorithm to the workflow
-7. Start the workflow and evaluate the prediction
+7. Start the workflow and evaluate the training thanks to [MLflow](https://www.mlflow.org/) integration

 That's it!